 Inchbald is an independent school, with a reputation for high quality and thorough teaching.
-It offers a range of garden-related courses including: Garden Design Drawing, Advanced Garden Design and the comprehensive one-year Diploma in Garden Design which prepares students to enter garden design at a professional level.
+It offers a range of garden-related courses including: Garden Design, Advanced Principles and Practise of Garden Design.
 On successful completion of the Diploma course, students make opt for a further year of study for the MA Degree in Garden Design.

 KLC School of Design

 London SW10 0XF

 020 7376 3377

 KLC is renowned for the quality of its training in garden design.
 Classes, which are held at Hampton Court Palace, are delivered in a professional, friendly and stimulating environment.
 Their policy is to use only practising professionals for all aspects of tuition.
 KLC offers a range of part-time, short courses and open learning in garden design.

 Browse the options for learning online with web-based Learning with Experts.
 The choice of gardening courses includes Planting the Piet Oudolf Way, a four-week course that gives students a rare personal insight into Oudolf’s approach to planting.
 Suitable for both beginners and design professionals, the course includes a video tour of Oudolf’s own garden and studio, advice on plant combinations and structure, and expert feedback on assignments from planting expert Noel Kingsbury.

 74 Sydney Road